MarcosLazarte/foopGames/README.md

 https://marcoslazarte.github.io/foopGames/

 ## Notes
-Currently working on the mobile version, so, to see my progress set the screen on width: 478px (or less), or enter on a smartphone
+Currently working on the mobile version, so, to see my progress set the screen on width: 478px (or less), or enter with a smartphone

 ## Technologies
 HTML5, CSS3, ReactJS